rschristopher/ischristtrue.com/src/modern-views/schisms.md

 Do the divisions within Orthodoxy (starting at the great schism) point to Christ?
 The answer, if we're being at all serious, is nuanced, and it's something like: Christ is the spirit of Truth, and He does not hide in darkness nor deceit.

-if the Catholics are right, then they have to claim that the east "fell" and is in heresy -- but what did the east do?
+If the Catholics are right, then they have to claim that the east "fell" and is in heresy -- but what did the east do?
 What about them is heretical?
 Is it that they became "stuck" in the past?
 Can that even be a heresy?

 Why was there not a protestant reformation in the east?